Retinal-Research/OTRE/Quality  Assessment/README.md

 The main assessment indicators come from three points: (1) Lesion structure; (2) Background Color; (3) Generating extra Structure.

 ## Lesion Structure
+In the denoise task, it is easy for the generative model to ignore the lesion structure.
+The denoised images lesion and the original images do not match.
+The main assessment method is the consistency of lesion structure and loss of lesion information.